 So how are we able to determine that the fish hanging off that rock is big (it’s about 40” or one metre long!)?

 In general the thicker the fish arch the bigger the fish and if your boat or kayak is still, and the fish is too, length of the fish arch can give an indication of size.
 But you have to remember to adjust for water depth.
 “The deeper the water the smaller the return – so if you see a big return in deep water then it is a big fish.”
-(See the technical section end of this article for more detail on this.)
+The Ryan Moody Sounder Skills 1 video course that we review in this post has lots of simple practical advice and using your fish finder at different depths, boat speeds and conditions.

 Structure downscan and Lowrance’s FishReveal